 Using Gemini requires a VPN

-1. Enter the prompt and upload the file, as shown below.
+- Enter the prompt and upload the file, as shown below:

-The result after transcription is as follows; it looks pretty good.
+The result after transcription is as follows, which looks pretty good:

-If you need to translate the subtitles, you can also ask Gemini to translate the subtitles into XX language in the prompt, or request bilingual subtitles for comparison.
+If you need to translate the subtitles, you can also ask Gemini to translate the subtitles into a certain language, or request a bilingual subtitle output.

 Shortcomings

-Gemini's biggest shortcoming is the inaccuracy of timestamps.
+The biggest drawback of Gemini is that the timestamps are not very accurate.
 Hopefully, this issue can be resolved with subsequent new version optimizations.

-Currently, to solve this problem, you can only use VAD to segment the audio into sentences before transcription, then transcribe each segment individually, and then assemble the transcription results back into SRT, but manual efficiency is too low.
+Currently, to solve this problem, you can only use VAD to segment the audio before transcription, and then transcribe each segment separately, and then reassemble the transcription results into SRT, which is too inefficient manually.